{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 The disintermediation storm.
 Commercial actors are positioning to occupy the trust authority CAF has held.
 General-purpose AI assistants are building industry-vertical capabilities.
 Workflow platforms are embedding AI advisory inside operational systems members already trust.
 Consulting firms are repositioning their advisory services as AI-enhanced and competing directly for the institutional voice CAF holds.
 Each conversion is one less institutional connection to CAF.

 The silent storm.
 None of these threats announces itself.
 There is no boardroom moment when a vendor formally claims CAF's role.
-The capture happens through accumulated routine member behaviour β€” quietly, transactionally, and without inflection.
-By the time the cumulative effect is visible enough to force action, the institutional position to act from has weakened.
-The strongest moment to defend the trust authority is now, while CAF still holds it.
-The longer the delay, the harder the defense.
+The capture happens one member query at a time β€” quietly, transactionally, member by member.
+By the time the cumulative effect is visible enough to force action, the position to act from has weakened.
+The strongest moment to act is now, while the position is still intact.
+The longer the delay, the harder the move.

 What CAF must defend